minio/directpv-docs/content/installation/upgrade.md

    kubectl direct-csi uninstall
    ```

-2. Upgrade or install the latest version of the DirectPV plugin
+2. Upgrade or install the latest version of the DirectPV plugin.

    ```sh {.copy}
    kubectl krew upgrade directpv